-Commercial and Industrial: The commercial loan portfolio segment includes commercial and industrial.
+Commercial and Industrial: Include commercial, financial and agricultural loans.
 These loans include those loans to commercial customers for use in normal business operations to finance working capital needs, equipment purchases, or expansion projects.
 Loans are repaid by business cash flows.
 Collection risk in this portfolio is driven by the creditworthiness of the underlying borrower, particularly cash flows from the customers' business operations.